-These buttons are used to switch "tabs" between the mixer and editor pages of the main window.
+These buttons are used to switch between the 4 pages of the main window - Editor, Mixer, Record and Cue pages.

-You can drag the Editor or Mixer button to your desktop to detach the page into its own window.
+You can drag these buttons to your desktop to detach any page into its own window.

-You can right-click on these buttons to detach or re-attach the editor/mixer windows to the main interface.
+You can right-click on these buttons to detach or re-attach the windows to the main page.

-5.11.
+5.12.
 Navigating the Editor Canvas